A Flight to Remember, it’s like a soap in the skies…

 We meet most of the characters, Jack Lemmon the pilot, his love interest, air hostess Eve (Brenda Vaccaro), who adds to the drama telling Steven’s daughter he’s dying adding to her distress.
 There is Emily Livingston (De Havilland) who reunites with an old flame.
 The lounge singer, also with a foreboding song as in The Towering Inferno (1974) and the Poseidon Adventure.

 In this luxurious plane, with a wee natty tour guide of the plane for us viewers, there is an office where Martin (Lee) tries to talk business with his adulterous, with his drunk wife (Grant) getting in the way and another object of her affections Frank Powers (Gil Gerard from Buck Rogers in the 25th Century (1979-81)).
 There’s a couple of annoying kids, but then

 luckily for us sleeping gas puts all to sleep.
 Then the hijackers, who wearing primitive Bane masks attempt to land the plane to make off with the goods.
 An oil rig is clipped on its descent and the plane plummets into the sea…. and disappears into the murky depths of the Bermuda Triangle.

-The combination of these disasters of course is a bit far-fetched.
+The combination of these disasters, of course, is a bit far-fetched.
 As the plane falls from the sky, all the furniture in the plane moved from the poker table from the lounge players piano, trapping guests in its wake.
-And including the lounge singer in a
+And including the lounge singer in an

 Weeper Rating: 😦 😦 😦 /10